Biswas57/kaflow/README.md

 Implements Kafka offset replay and parallel event creation and consumption functionalities
 - Updated Testing suite for these functionalities as well.
 ### 15/11/2024 (Beginning on 20/09/2024)
-Optimized system, Implemented Security features and fixed a bug that caused the testing suites to fail.
+Optimized system, Implemented Security features and PostgreSQL database.
 - Optimised Event storage using HashMaps for Cluster, Consumer groups, topics and partitions (Messages already use Hasmaps for info storage
 - Integrated a secure PostgreSQL database instead of storing messages and loading them to the system using JSON files
 - Implemented Message Encryption and Role-Based Access Control (RBAC) for Consumers and Consumer Groups